Mountain Health CO-OP: History

 Starting in December 2016, Mountain Health voluntarily paused enrollment for new members in the Montana market for 9 months to boost financial reserves and avoid facing closure like many of the other CO-OPs were seeing at the time.
 This precaution was taken to ensure that they were not overextending their resources by taking on too many members, allowing them to stay financially stable.

 This year they also were seeing the effects of the reduction in risk-corridor payments that occurred back in 2014.
 This reduction in funding that was supposed to help with keeping costs lower for insurers had threatened Mountain Health's ability to keep selling in Idaho.
 What helped them through this period was an $8 million surplus note given by St. Luke's Health System in Boise that was paid back in full.
 This loan aided the CO-OP in reaching Idaho requirements and continue selling products in their market.

 By August 2017, Mountain Health was one of just four CO-OPs still standing.

 In 2018, MHC was involved in a legal suit against the US federal government Montana Health CO-OP v.
 United States over the cancellation of cost-sharing reduction payments which the government had ended in October 2017.
 The New York Times said that these payments helped insurers by "reducing deductibles, co-payments and other out-of-pocket costs for low-income consumers."
 The federal court ruled in September of that year that Mountain Health was entitled to federal compensation for these cancelled payments.

 Later, in May 2018, the Mountain Health board of directors selected Richard Miltenberger as their new CEO after his tenure as President and CEO of InterWest Health.

 On November 22, 2020, it was announced that MHC would be expanding into Wyoming making it the second insurance company on Wyoming’s marketplace to offer individual policies.
-Insurance plans officially began on January 1, 2021.
+Insurance plans officially began on January 1, 2021 and ended December 31, 2026.
 This year, the CO-OP also transitioned to using the name Mountain Health CO-OP across all states.

 On May 15, 2024, Blair Fjeseth was selected unanimously by the board of directors as their new CEO after previously holding the position of COO.
 This made her one of the youngest CEO's in the industry.